openstack/governance/resolutions/20220210-release-cadence-adjustment.rst

    releases, the result is also that the minimum *length* of time that things may be deprecated before removal will increase as well.
 #. **Support**: We will expect to support both the most recent "SLURP"
    release as well as the one prior.
-During a "note-SLURP" release, that would effectively be similar to what we support today, which is 18 months of "maintained" releases.
+During a "not-SLURP" release, that would effectively be similar to what we support today, which is 18 months of "maintained" releases.
 See the example sequence below.
 #. **Rolling Upgrades**: This scheme does not necessarily dictate that